vtripolitakis/task_executor/README.md

      - `k`: Number of executions in each block
      - `max_delay`: Maximum delay in seconds after each block (delay will be random between 0 and this value)

+5. **Random Block Size with Fixed Delay**
+    - Type: random_block_size_fixed_delay
+    - Description: Runs the command in blocks of random size, with a fixed delay after each block.
+    - Parameters:
+      - `command`: The command to run
+      - `times`: Total number of times to run the command
+      - `max_block_size`: Maximum size of each block (block size will be random between 1 and this value)
+      - `fixed_delay`: Fixed delay in seconds after each block

+6. **Random Block Size with Random Delay**
+    - Type: random_block_size_random_delay
+    - Description: Runs the command in blocks of random size, with a random delay after each block.
+    - Parameters:
+      - `command`: The command to run
+      - `times`: Total number of times to run the command
+      - `max_block_size`: Maximum size of each block (block size will be random between 1 and this value)
+      - `max_delay`: Maximum delay in seconds after each block (delay will be random between 0 and this value)

 ## Example YAML Configuration

 ```yaml